 Personal documentation tools, such as day timers or personal notebooks, are not to be used for record keeping during an incident and may be confiscated following the incident to complement the documentation record.
-Forms completed during an emergency response, including those logged in the

-Virtual Command Post (VCP), are to be submitted to the Emergency Management Team.
+Forms completed during an emergency response, including those logged in the VCS, are to be submitted to Emergency Management.
 The information collected on these forms will be reviewed in the post-emergency debriefing session.
 They may also be reviewed for auditing and training purposes.

 All incidents are recorded in Pembina's Incident Reporting System.
-Reports may be selected for presentation to and review by Pembina's Executive Incident Review Panel.
+Reports may be selected for presentation to and review by Pembina's Incident Review Panel.
 Incident documentation and reports will be retained for the life of the impacted asset(s).